luqmanhaqim/zip-automation-function/README.md

 # AWS Lambda S3 Object Compression

 ## Overview
-This repository contains the code and infrastructure as code (IAC) to automate the compression of newly added objects in an Amazon S3 bucket using an AWS Lambda function triggered by AWS SAM (Serverless Application Model).
+This repository contains the code and infrastructure as code (IAC) to automate the compression of newly added objects in an Amazon S3 bucket using an AWS Lambda function.
 The compressed objects are then uploaded back to the same S3 bucket, and the original objects are deleted.
+The deployment and management of the Lambda function are facilitated by AWS SAM (Serverless Application Model).

 ### Objective
 The objective of this repository is to achieve the following tasks: